mdj128/yt-hero-pipeline/README.md

    - **AccuRIG** – Auto-rig the generated mesh for quick turnaround and accurate joint placement.
    - **Mixamo** – Optionally refine or retarget animations, and grab additional mocap clips (walk, run, attack, idle, etc.).
 5. **Unity Integration**
-   - Import the rigged character and animation clips into Unity 2022+.
+   - Import the rigged character and animation clips into Unity 6.2 (URP).
    - Configure the Animator Controller layers, masks, and parameters.
    - Drop in the SUPER Character Controller package for third-person movement and camera logic.
    - Extend the controller with an attack state, sword interaction, and animation triggers.